-If you don’t have one or all of these, please do not be discouraged!
+If you don’t have these, please do not be discouraged!
 Here are a few options you have to meet these requirements:

 Option 1: Online Courses– Nyack College’s Organizational Management Program offers Abnormal Psychology and Theories of Counseling online!
 This quick, convenient way of taking courses allows you to get one of the prerequisites done in only 8 weeks.
 Go online or call today to get more information!

 Option 2: Testing Out* –The organizations listed below offer the opportunity of “testing out” of the prerequisite courses.
 Through this option students are asked to use study materials to prepare for the necessary classes.
 Then once prepared, the student may set up a testing appointment in their area to take a test demonstrating a working knowledge of the subject equivalent to what would have been obtained during a traditional undergraduate class.
 This method takes only a few weeks to complete the required test.